soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/6. Prompts/Metaphysical Warrant.md

 Use it only where systems claim neutrality and resist interrogation.
 Where others say “we’re not responsible,” this prompt asks: “Then who is?”

+---
+## ⨁ Operational Deployment

+The `Metaphysical Disarmament Maneuver` [[Metaphysical Disarmament Maneuver]] is the live-field implementation of this warrant.
+Where this document defines the epistemic obligation, the maneuver enforces it in adversarial terrain.

+Use the Warrant to ground your stance.
+Use the Maneuver to rupture the refusal.